-To simulate a confocal image, software needs to address both optical limitations and noise, i.e. convolve the ground truth with the point spread function of the microscope, and add noise - either before or after convolution according to the nature of the noise.
-Several software (the most notable being {\em Huygens software}) allow the simulation of point spread function (PSF), based on known the microscope components, i.e. the optical path.
-It is possible to measure the {\em experimental} PSF from microscopy images using similar software.
+To simulate a confocal image, one needs to address both optical limitations and noise, {\it i.e.} convolve the ground truth with the point spread function (PSF) of the microscope, and add noise both before and after convolution, according to the nature of the different source of noise.
+Several software (most notably {\em Huygens} or {\em Icy}) can generate synthetic PSF, based on the characteristics of the microscope components, i.e. the optical path.
 Possible limitations include the non-uniformity of the refraction index in real samples and the aberrations that could stem from lens misalignment and imperfections.
+It is also possible to directly measure the {\em experimental} PSF from microscopy images.

-Starting from a known PSF, a few software suites exist to simulate confocal imaging.
-They include the non-free {\em Huygens software professional} and the open-source {\em microlith}.
-While the later does not include a noise simulator, the former allows the user to add a background as well as a Gaussian or Poisson noise ; however, knowing the correct noise intensity and distribution is not straightforward.
-Each source of noise background noise, autofluorescence, shot noise) can also be theoretically simulated \cite{sheppard2006signal}, but the resulting noise is a complex convolution of the different the noises and distortions sources (including the PSF), and can only simulated accurately only by complex models, and in very simplified experimental setup \cite{herberich2012signal}.
+Starting from a known PSF, a couple of software can simulate confocal imaging: {\em Huygens software professional} and the open-source {\em microlith}.
+While the later does not include a noise simulator, the former allows the user to add a background as well as a Gaussian or Poisson noise of specified level; however, knowing the correct noise intensity and distribution is not straightforward.
+Each source of noise (background noise, autofluorescence, shot noise) could be simulated \cite{sheppard2006signal}, but the operation involves the convolution of the different sources of noise and distortions with the PSF, and can only be computer accurately in simplified experimental conditions \cite{herberich2012signal}.

-Overall, any confocal simulator will be limited to a certain level of detail by practicality, and ultimately by the lack of information on the sample structure and properties - which is precisely the unknown.
-While such detailed simulators are extremely useful, simpler alternatives are possible, especially when it comes to testing image analysis software.
+Practically, any confocal simulator will be limited to a certain level of details, and by the lack of information on the sample structure and properties - which is precisely the unknown.
+While such detailed simulators are extremely useful, we followed here a simpler approach, which is sufficient to test an image analysis pipeline.